 In this same study, almost 20% admitted that they had car fights at least once a week.

-But it didn’t stop them from having them.
-Not one bit.
+But it doesn't stop them from having them.
 Clearly, there is a mismatch of neurological states between the driver and passenger so profound that it trumps common sense.

 The research suggests that marital car fights can be prevented.
 Here are some best practices for stopping your car fights: